-The convenience of shopping online is appealing to many avid shoppers, whether it’s for clothes or a grocery order – nothing beats having everything delivered straight to your door at the click of a mouse.
-And research from the Commonwealth Bank shows we are relying on online shopping more than ever during the COVID-19 pandemic, particularly for retail items where online sales were up by 110% in the fortnight ending 1 May, compared to the same time last year.
+The convenience of shopping online is appealing to many avid shoppers, whether it’s for clothes or a grocery order – it can be super convenient having everything delivered straight to your door at the click of a mouse.
+And research from Australia Post shows we are relying on online shopping more than ever during the COVID-19 pandemic, particularly for retail items where online sales were up 55.6% in November, compared to the same time last year.

 But as you rush to fill up the virtual shopping basket, do you always consider the security risks of entering your payment details on the web?

-Earlier this year, figures released by Australian Payments Network showed that in the year to 30 June 2019, “spending on Australian cards grew by 4.2% to $799 billion”, while “card fraud dropped by 6.9% to $527.8 million”.
+Figures released by Australian Payments Network showed that in the year to 30 June 2020, “spending on Australian cards [both debit and credit cards] grew by 0.5% to $803.4 billion”, while “card-not-present fraud – mainly affecting online transactions – dropped by 14% to $392.4 million”.
 On the other hand, PayPal states that it is “safer than most credit cards”, but acknowledges that “hackers are getting smarter”.

-Credit cards and PayPal are certainly some of the most popular options for payment when online shopping, but which is better?
-Here are some of the pros and cons of using either a credit card or your PayPal account to make online payments – we’ll let you decide which is right for you.
+Credit/debit cards and PayPal are certainly some of the most popular options for payment when online shopping, but which is better?
+Here are some of the pros and cons of using either a credit/debit card or your PayPal account to make online payments – we’ll let you decide which is right for you.

 → Related: 10 steps to help protect your finances

-Is it better to use a credit card for online purchases?
+Is it better to use a credit/debit card for online purchases?

-When deciding if you should use a credit card to make online purchases, it’s a good idea to consider some of the pros and cons of this payment method.
+When deciding if you should use a credit/debit card to make online purchases, it’s a good idea to consider some of the pros and cons of these payment methods.

 What are the pros?

-- Credit card lenders actively look for suspicious fraudulent transactions on your card and you can easily query transactions you don’t recognise.
+- Credit and debit card providers actively look for suspicious fraudulent transactions on your card and you can easily query transactions you don’t recognise.

-- Microchipping, PIN numbers and CVV combined make your card pretty secure.
+- Microchipping, PIN numbers and CVV combined make your credit or debit card more secure.

-- You can make the most of your credit card by using it to make online purchases.
-For instance, some cards offer no currency conversion fees, which would be handy for purchasing from international stores.
-If you’re using your card for purchases but struggle to pay it off on time, a low or no interest fee card could be a good idea.
+- Some debit and credit cards offer no currency conversion fees, which would be handy for purchasing from international stores.
+If you’re using your credit card for purchases but struggle to pay it off on time, a low or no interest fee card could also be a good idea.
 There are also rewards credit cards, which might be a good choice if you regularly pay off your amount owing on time as online shopping could help you earn more points.

 - Some credit cards come with insurance which could cover certain items purchased on that card.